shaneholloman/platypus/Documentation/Documentation.md

 **Script Path**

 Path to the script you want to create an app from.
 Either use the **Select** button to select a script, or drag a script file on the Platypus window.
-You can also type in a path  manually (the text field supports supports shell-style tab autocompletion).
+You can also type in a path  manually (the text field supports shell-style tab autocompletion).

 <img src="images/script_path.png" width="492" alt="Platypus Script Path">